-- MANAGEMENT TARGET AND INITIATIVES - ii.
-DEXUS is a member of the Green Star Performance Technical Working Group hosted by the Green Building Council of Australia which, along with industry, is advocating a holistic green building management tool for the built environment.
-As part of this working group, DEXUS assists in drafting and shaping the tool's performance metrics which ensure building operations are managed to reduce greenhouse gas emissions, reduce waste to landfill, increase biodiversity and reduce energy and water consumption.
-In FY15 DEXUS trialled the Green Star Performance tool and engaged with GBCA on enhancements. - iii.
-The DEXUS office portfolio is weighted towards the Sydney CBD and, aligning to DEXUS's' Leading Cities' sustainability objective, DEXUS actively engages with the NSW Government on city projects including the Sydney Light Rail project.
-DEXUS is an active supporter of this project and views the Light rail as a low-emission alternative to cars and buses with direct benefits to DEXUS via reduced scope 3 emissions from commuting by employees and DEXUS tenants.
-DEXUS has been working with route planners as well as other stakeholders directly affected by planned street closures to develop solutions to logistics issues in order to ensure continuity of operations during construction and beyond as part of the successful delivery of such a significant infrastructure project.
+ii.
+Dexus is a member of the Green Star Performance Technical Working Group hosted by the Green Building Council of Australia which, along with industry, is advocating a holistic green building management tool for the built environment.
+As part of this working group, Dexus assists in drafting and shaping the tool's performance metrics which ensure building operations are managed to reduce greenhouse gas emissions, reduce waste to landfill, increase biodiversity and reduce energy and water consumption.
+In FY16 Dexus successfully rated 74 properties using the Green Star Performance tool.

+iii.
+The Dexus office portfolio is weighted towards the Sydney CBD and, aligning to Dexus's' Leading Cities' sustainability objective, Dexus actively engages with the NSW Government on city projects including the Sydney Light Rail project.
+Dexus is an active supporter of this project and views the Light rail as a low-emission alternative to cars and buses with direct benefits to Dexus via reduced scope 3 emissions from commuting by employees and Dexus tenants.
+Dexus has been working with route planners as well as other stakeholders directly affected by planned street closures to develop solutions to logistics issues in order to ensure continuity of operations during construction and beyond as part of the successful delivery of such a significant infrastructure project.